In his 1st interview, friend who warned officials of Maine shooter says 'I literally spelled it out'

 In the videos, officials downplayed Hodgson’s warning, suggesting he might have been drunk when he texted at 2:04 a.m.
 Speaking to police at the training center, Army Reserve Capt.
 Jeremy Reamer describes Hodgson as “not the most credible of our soldiers” and later tells Sagadahoc Sheriff Sgt.
 Aaron Skolfield his message should be taken “with a grain of salt.”

 Hodgson also acknowledges that he faces two criminal charges, one alleging he assaulted a woman he was dating in 2022 and another alleging that he violated his bail conditions by possessing alcohol last month.
-He’s also in hot water for wrecking a military vehicle last summer, he said.
-But he said authorities should have taken him more seriously given his relationship with Card, his past training on threat detection and mitigation, and his previous work as a security officer at a nuclear plant.
+But he said authorities should have taken him more seriously given his relationship with Card, his training on threat detection and mitigation, and his previous work as a security officer at a nuclear plant.

 “That was the most difficult thing I ever had to do, was report him to command, and I did that.
 And for them to discredit me?” he said.
 “It pisses me off because all they had to do is listen.”

-In a text message this week, Reamer declined to comment on questions from AP and referred them to Army Reserve public affairs officers.
+In a text this week, Reamer declined to comment on questions from AP.

-According to the independent review for the Sagadahoc County Sheriff’s Office, officers didn’t have sufficient grounds the day they staked out Card’s house to force the issue and take him into protective custody after he refused to answer the door.
-That step is necessary to trigger Maine’s “yellow flag” law.
-It allows a judge to temporarily remove someone’s guns during a psychiatric health crisis.

-But Stephanie Sherman, an attorney who’s represented several families of survivors of the 2022 mass shooting at an elementary school in Uvalde, Texas, said police had more than enough information to take to a local judge.

-Watching the videos was gut-wrenching for Tammy Asselin, who became separated from her 10-year-old daughter during the chaos of the bowling alley shooting.
-She said it was the first time she knew for sure that steps could have been taken to prevent the massacre.

-“Listening to that interaction between the military and the sheriff, it hurt me to hear the giggle and the laughter in their voice,” Asselin said, a tear running down her cheek.
-“Because I don’t think they would be giggling and laughing had they been the ones in my shoes that day, not knowing where their daughter was.”

-For weeks after sending the text about Card to their supervisor, Hodgson said he prayed that it wouldn’t come true.
+For weeks after sending the text, Hodgson said he prayed that it wouldn’t come true.
 But as soon as he heard about the shooting, he called his sergeant.

 “I don’t believe in coincidences,” he said he told him.
 “I know it’s Robert Card.”

-He said he told authorities right away that Card likely was headed to the Maine Recycling Corp.

-Card had worked there, and it wasn’t far from the boat launch where his car was found after the shootings.
-His body would eventually be found there, after initial unsuccessful searches that critics said were too cautious.

-More than two months later, Hodgson said, he hates that Card “took the easy way out” and isn’t around to answer questions or face the consequences of what he did.
+More than two months later, Hodgson said, he hates that Card “took the easy way out” and isn’t around to answer questions or face consequences.
 It’s not the Robert Card he knew and loved for 17 years, he said, and he struggles with that every day.

 Hodgson said he wants people to know he did everything he could to save lives.